Autumn walks in the Cotswolds: 12 of the best

 On a crisp, autumnal day, there is nothing better than gathering the family for a stroll amongst some of the most colourful woodland and countryside the Cotswolds has to offer.
 We've accumulated a list of our favourite places to catch the majority of this season's golden hues

 Soak in the fresh autumn air with a leisurely walk around the ruins of Minster Lovell Hall and Dovecote.
-The 15th century former Oxfordshire manor house lies in a picturesque rural setting with the peaceful River Windrush nearby.
-The location is made even more special with the backdrop of the bare trees and crunch of fallen leaves on the ground below.
+The 15th century, former Oxfordshire manor house lies in a picturesque rural setting with the peaceful River Windrush nearby.
+The location is made even more special, and spookier, with the backdrop of the bare trees and crunch of fallen leaves on the ground below.

 Batsford Arboretum is a nature lover's fantasy.
 Even on the dullest of autumnal days, the woodland is inundated with bright seasonal colours and the smell of crisp, fallen leaves.
 The park and café are completely dog-friendly too, so you can warm up after your stroll with a hot chocolate and man's best friend at your feet.

 Near Moreton-in-Marsh, Sezincote House is an Indian extravaganza of romantic landscape including temples, grottoes, waterfalls and canals covering 4,500 acres of Cotswold greenery.
 Lose yourself in the gorgeous scenery of this stately home this autumn with gold and red leaves dotting the trees.

 Whether you're after a leisurely stroll or a more vigorous hike, Cleeve Common offers a number of routes to get yourself walking in the crisp autumn air.
 Wrap up warm, put on some comfortable shoes and enjoy mesmerising views from the top of Cleeve Hill among the red, orange and golden leaved trees that dot the walk up.